Edge-Stabilized Rotating Flames in a Circular Hele-Shaw Cell: Results and Discussion

 In the inertial frame of reference, the transverse (azimuthal) velocity of the rotating flame front is:

 where $f$ is the experimentally observed rotation frequency of the flame pattern.
+This apparent velocity results from the coordinate transformation between the laboratory frame and the front-fixed rotating frame.
+In the laboratory frame, the unburned mixture ahead of the flame front has only a velocity component in the radial direction.
 In the co-rotating frame of reference, the flame front appears stationary, and the velocity vector of the unburned gas can be expressed as $\mathbf{v}= v_r \mathbf{e_r} + v_{\theta}\mathbf{e_\theta}$.

 The local flame speed is determined by projecting $\mathbf{v}$ onto the normal direction of the flame front, i.e.,